THE TRAILBLAZING GLIDER PILOT WHOSE ADVENTURES TAKE HER SKY HIGH

 NOMADSofORIGIN: What are some of the best places you have flown over?

 Julia: Many people still believe that with a glider you mainly stay near the airfield.
 But the opposite is the case, glider pilots can stay up to more than 10hours and over 1000km in one flight.
 I have been fortunate enough to fly over many incredible places, but some of my favorite flights include the Alps with a lowpass over the highest mountain of Europe: the Mont Blanc.
 The Spanish Guaderrama, and the South African ridges and desert and even Israel.
-Each location offers a unique and breathtaking view from the sky, gaining new perspectives about the togetherness of mankind and nature.
+Each location offers a unique and breathtaking view from the sky, gaining new perspectives on the togetherness of mankind and nature.

 NOMADSofORIGIN: How do you stay passionate about piloting and how is it different when it's a career as opposed to just a hobby?